stjude-smc/sync_device_32/sphinx_docs/installation.rst

 1. Read the :doc:`quickstart` guide
 2. Explore the :doc:`api/index` documentation
-3. Try the examples in :doc:`examples`
+3. Try the examples in the Jupyter notebook
-4. Review the :doc:`hardware` setup guide
+4. Review the README for hardware setup